The Stormlight Archive

-The Stormlight Archive is a series of epic fantasy novels written by American author Brandon Sanderson, planned to consist of ten novels.
-As of 2022, the series comprises four published novels and two novellas.
+The Stormlight Archive is a high fantasy novel series written by American author Brandon Sanderson, planned to consist of ten novels.
+As of 2024, the series comprises five published novels and two novellas, set within Sanderson's broader Cosmere universe.
 The first novel, The Way of Kings, was published on August 31, 2010.
-The second novel, Words of Radiance, was published in 2014 and debuted at number one on The New York Times Best Seller List, followed by Oathbringer in 2017 and Rhythm of War in 2020.
-A fifth novel, under the working title Knights of Wind and Truth, is expected to be released in November 2024, while writing for the latter half of the series will begin after Sanderson finishes writing the upcoming Era Three Mistborn trilogy.
+The second novel, Words of Radiance, was published in 2014 and debuted at number one on The New York Times Best Seller List.
+This was repeated by Oathbringer (released November 14, 2017) and Rhythm of War (released November 17, 2020).
+The fifth novel, Wind and Truth, was released December 6, 2024.
+Sanderson has indicated that he will start drafting the latter half of the series after he finishes writing the upcoming Era Three Mistborn trilogy and the two Elantris sequels.
+The series has been adapted as a video game and a tabletop roleplaying game.